department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/new-skills.md

 ### Get more information

-We offer more employment resources for Servicemembers and Veterans.
-[Learn about other VA employment resources](/employment/job-seekers/employment-support/).
+We offer other employment resources for Servicemembers and Veterans.
+[Learn about the other VA employment resources](/employment/job-seekers/employment-support/).

 Find out if our counselors can help you transition from military to college life.
 [Learn about VetSuccess on Campus](/vocational-rehab-and-employment/vetsuccess/).